Integrated Resource Plan

 Mossyrock – One of Seven of Our Dams

-The Integrated Resource Plan (IRP) is a tool to help Tacoma Power plan for an uncertain future so we can continue to meet our customers’ needs for decades to come.
+The Integrated Resource Plan (IRP) helps Tacoma Power plan for an uncertain future so we can continue meeting our customers’ energy needs for decades to come.
 Approximately every four years, we complete a full refresh of the IRP.
-We also revisit and make small updates to the plan between the larger refresh years.
-In 2024, Tacoma Power completed a full refresh of the IRP.
+Between those larger updates, we revisit the plan and make smaller adjustments as needed.

-If you would like to recieve email updates about the IRP, please email IRPMailingList@CityofTacoma.org.
+If you would like to receive email updates about the IRP, please email IRPMailingList@tacoma.gov.

 For all other questions, comments, or requests, please email IRP@tacoma.gov.